-Students will not be allowed anywhere in the building other than the classroom after the tardy bell rings unless they have a hall pass, are in the media center or cafeteria, or are accompanied by a staff member.
+Students will not be allowed anywhere in the building other than the classroom after the tardy bell rings unless they have a hall pass or are accompanied by a staff member.
 IVC students may use the computer lab in the Trojan Center when their class is not in session.
 Students without a class may work in the media center.
 Parents are not permitted to allow their child to skip class and work elsewhere on campus.
 Overnight camping is prohibited on all school property unless authorized by administration.
 If authorized by administration, there must be staff supervision.